Nicosia: Ancient Nicosia

-By 330 BC, Ledra was recorded to be a small unimportant town.
-It is thought that the settlement was economically and politically dependent on the nearby town of Chytri.
-The main activity of the town's inhabitants was farming.
-During this era, Ledra did not have the huge growth that the other Cypriot coastal towns had, which was primarily based on trade.
-Some sources record that it was restored and improved by Leucos, son of Ptolemy I Soter of Egypt around 280 BC, although Hill considered this an early modern "fancy" based solely on pseudoetymological speculations.
+By 330 BC, Ledra is recorded as a small town of little significance.
+The settlement was thought to be economically and politically dependent on the nearby town of Chytri.
+Farming was the principal occupation of its inhabitants.
+During this period, Ledra did not experience the substantial growth that was seen in the other Cypriot coastal towns, which was largely driven by trade.
+Some sources state that it was restored and improved around 280 BC by Leucos, son of Ptolemy I Soter of Egypt, although Hill dismissed this claim as an early modern "fancy" based solely on pseudo-etymological speculation.

-In the 4th century, the town was the seat of a bishopric under the name Ledron, Leuteon, or Leucotheon.
+By the 4th century, the town had become the seat of a bishopric known as Ledron, Leuteon, or Leucotheon.
 Its bishop Saint Triphyllius was a student of Saint Spyridon.
-Archaeological evidence indicates that the town regained much of its earlier significance in the early Christian period, and the presence of two or three basilicas with opus sectile decorations, along with marbles decorated with high relief indicate the presence of a relatively prosperous and sophisticated Christian society.
+Archaeological evidence indicates that the town regained much of its earlier significance in the early Christian period, and that the presence of two or three basilicas with opus sectile decoration, along with marbles decorated in high relief, indicates the presence of a relatively prosperous and sophisticated Christian society.

 Medieval Nicosia

-After the destruction of Cyprus's capital, Salamis, by Arab raids in 647 — and the extensive damage to other coastal settlements — the economy of the island became more internalised and inland towns gained relative significance.
-Nicosia benefited from this and functioned as an outlet of agricultural products from its hinterland, the Mesaoria plain.
-It further was at an advantageous position due to its ample water supply.
-As such, the town developed enough for the Byzantine Empire to choose Nicosia as the capital of the island around 965, when the Byzantine navy restored full Byzantine control over the island and it was organised as a theme of the empire.
-The Byzantines moved the island's administration seat to Nicosia primarily for security reasons as coastal towns often suffered from raids.
-From that point on it remained as the capital of Cyprus and was the seat of the Byzantine governor of Cyprus.
-The last such governor was Isaac Komnenos, who declared himself emperor on the island and ruled it from 1183 to 1191.
-Testimony as late as 1211 indicates that Nicosia was not a walled city at that point and thus that the Byzantines did not build a city wall, thinking that the city's inland location would be sufficient for defence purposes.
+Following the destruction of Cyprus's capital, Salamis, during Arab raids in 647, and the extensive damage inflicted on other coastal settlements, the island's economy became more internalised, and inland towns gained in relative significance.
+Nicosia benefited from this shift, functioning as an outlet for agricultural products from its hinterland, the Mesaoria plain.
+It was further advantaged by its ample water supply.
+Consequently, the town developed sufficiently for the Byzantine Empire to select Nicosia as the capital of the island around 965, when the Byzantine navy restored full imperial control over the island and organised it as a theme.
+The Byzantines moved the island's administrative seat to Nicosia primarily for security reasons, as coastal towns were frequently targeted by raids.
+From that point on, it remained the capital of Cyprus and served as the seat of the Byzantine governor.
+The last governor was Isaac Komnenos, who declared himself emperor on the island and ruled from 1183 to 1191.
+Testimony as late as 1211 indicates that Nicosia was not yet a walled a city, indicating that the Byzantines did not construct substantial fortifications, likely considering that the city's inland location would be sufficient for defence purposes.
 The Byzantines did, however, build a relatively weak fort within the city.
-The economy under Byzantine rule consisted mostly of the trading of agricultural goods, but the town also produced luxury items and metalware due to the presence of the imperial administration.
+Under Byzantine rule, the economy relied largely on trade in agricultural goods, but the town also produced luxury items and metal ware due to the presence of the imperial administration.

 St. Sophia Cathedral, which was built during rule by the House of Lusignan and later converted into the Selimiye Mosque, exemplifies the Gothic architecture in Nicosia.